 Once you have created a new App registration, you will then need to complete the following configuration and permission changes before moving to the next stage.

-- Step 1: Once you have created your new app registration you will be taken the overview page of the registration with your chosen name entered previously.
-From here click the Manifest menu link, then replace the oauth2AllowIdTokenImplicitFlow value on line 24 with true instead of false and click Save
+- Step 1: Click the Manifest menu link, then replace the oauth2AllowIdTokenImplicitFlow value on line 28 with true instead of false and click Save

 - Step 2: Next click API permissions menu item, then click + Add a permission, then click the Microsoft Graph panel

 - Step 3: Click the Delegated permissions panel

 - Step 4: Scroll down to the User permissions section, tick the User.Read.All checkbox and then click the Add permissions button.
 If the User.Read checkbox is checked you can uncheck this as the User.Read.All permission will provide the permissions required.
 Then click the Add permissions button.

 - Step 5: Click the Add a permission button again followed by the Microsoft Graph panel link and then this time select the Application permissions panel

 - Step 6: In here also tick the User.Read.All checkbox under the User permissions section and then click the Add permissions button

 - Step 7: Once you have added the permissions, grant admin consent so that your users won't need to be shown a consent screen when logging into MyHub.